 Enter the maximum sale price of a good and the actual sale price into the calculator to determine the consumer surplus.
+This calculator can also determine the maximum consumer price and actual price given the other variables.

 Consumer Surplus Formula